mayasharma2110/Keep-Riding/README.md

     * From here the user can:
       * View the carousel images
-      * Scroll down to learn more about the riding school, the "about us" section partially revealed on all devices (see mockups at the top of this file), giving some content hinting and encouraging the user to scroll down.
+      * Scroll down to learn more about the riding school, the "about us" section partially revealed on most devices (see mockups at the top of this file), giving some content hinting and encouraging the user to scroll down.
+    The "about us" section is fully revealed when the website is viewed on a tablet and the "facilities" and "reviews" sections are partially revealed.
       * Navigate to the prices or contact pages.

   * As a first time user, I want to be able to navigate through the site easily.